 - Fixed income securities backed by the full faith of the central government

 The different options discussed above differ as per the risk appetite of each investor.
 Please note risk tolerance is a personal & subjective phenomenon.
 It’s not that a low-risk investor is a fool or a high-risk investor is intelligent.
 Everyone has an opinion and an expectation.
 It’s about what you want and how prepared you are to bear the downside if it happens.
 However, smart investors take risks yet manage to protect themselves from adverse outcomes.

 In the end, it matters how ready you are to bear the consequences of uncertain situations.
 Investing and being financially independent are the best ways to stay hedged.
 It’s well said that investment can be your second child at retirement or need.

 Discover stocks that suit certain filter criteria and dive into details to check their WealthBaskets.

 To become financially independent, reduce debt, keep funds available for emergencies, and buy a home.

 Investing money does not mean keeping FD nowadays.
 For a risk-averse investor, the best place for investment can be mutual funds.
 As the risk appetite increases, he can go for investment in equity markets and IPOs.

 Investment is something you buy with your money and let it grow as time passes.
 For example, buying a flat and renting it out.
 There are ample money investment ideas available over the web.

 The importance of investment increases when you value your money.
 Luxuries are a key to losing money.
-Remember the basic dialogue of smart finance “income less investments equal savings.”
-Some ways for students to save money can be reducing unnecessary shopping, reducing the frequency of trips, and avoiding overeating junk foods.
+Remember the basic dialogue of smart finance “income-less investments equal savings.”
+Some ways for students to save money can be by reducing unnecessary shopping, reducing the frequency of trips, and avoiding overeating junk foods.